jeonghoyang12/security-monitoring-project/README.md

 # AWS Security Monitoring System

-A comprehensive security monitoring solution for AWS environments using the ELK stack (Elasticsearch, Logstash, Kibana) with GitHub security integration.
+A comprehensive security monitoring solution for AWS environments using the ELK stack (Elasticsearch, Logstash, Kibana).
 This project demonstrates modern security engineering practices by analyzing CloudTrail logs to detect potential security threats.

 ## 🛡️ Features

-- Real-time AWS Security Monitoring using CloudTrail logs
+- AWS Security Monitoring using CloudTrail logs
 - Custom Detection Rules for identifying security threats
 - Security Dashboards for visualization and analysis
-- GitHub Security Integration with pre-commit hooks and automated scanning
 - Dockerized ELK Stack for easy deployment and management

 ## 🏗️ Architecture

-The system consists of three main components:
+The system consists of two main components:

 1. AWS Environment
    - CloudTrail for comprehensive API logging